yinfuyuan/php-enum/README.md

 1. By accessing the enumeration of nonexistent property names containing numeric subscripts, for example:

-    CityEnum::CIRY_SHENYANG()->property0 // An element that represents access to an array of enumerated attributes subscript 0, and so on
+    CityEnum::CITY_SHENYANG()->property0 // An element that represents access to an array of enumerated attributes subscript 0, and so on

 2. If the enumeration property is no longer than 26, the list enumeration provides access to large letters instead of numeric subscripts.
 For example:

-    CityEnum::CIRY_SHENYANG()->A // An element that represents access to an array of enumerated attributes subscript 0, and so on
+    CityEnum::CITY_SHENYANG()->A // An element that represents access to an array of enumerated attributes subscript 0, and so on

 In addition to the above two shortcuts, it is recommended that you provide an attribute for each element, as defined by CityEnum, starting with a lowercase enum_, private or protected, and providing a getter,

 Do not provide setters, as this may break the enumeration structure.
 When you get a list enumeration instance, the attributes of each element are automatically initialized in the order defined.
 Note that the number of properties and the length of enumeration properties should be the same.

-List enumerations can be found by looking at the parent city enumeration
+List enumeration can be used to find the parent city enumeration value by the following method

-    // todo
+    CityEnum::CITY_SHENYANG()->searchRelations(0, 1)

-List enumerations can be found for all child city enumerations by the following method
+List enumeration can be used to find all the child city enumeration values by the following method

-    // todo
+    CityEnum::CITY_LIAONING()->searchRelations(1, 0)

 * ### ArrayEnum [src](https://github.com/yinfuyuan/php-enum/blob/master/src/ArrayEnum.php) [tests](https://github.com/yinfuyuan/php-enum/blob/master/tests/ArrayEnumTest.php)